supple-kit/supple-css/README.md

 ## Introduction

-Supple CSS is a reliable and testable [Sass](https://sass-lang.com/) framework in its truest sense.
-It's based on the [ITCSS](https://www.creativebloq.com/web-design/manage-large-css-projects-itcss-101517528) methodology and is suited very well for **component-based UI development**.
-Supple CSS plays well with React, Angular, Vue, Svelte, and every other component-based approach to UI development.
+Supple CSS is a reliable and testable CSS framework in its truest sense.
+It's based on the [CUBE](https://cube.fyi) methodology and is suited very well for **component-based UI development**.
+Supple CSS plays well with Webcomponents, Astro, Svelte, Vue, React, and every other component-based approach to UI development.

 ## Table of contents